 Parijat is commonly known as Harsingar, and Night jasmine.
-The scientific name of the plant is Nyctanthes arbor-tristis Linn.
+The scientific name of the plant are Nyctanthes arbor-tristis Linn.
 It is one of the most useful traditional medicinal plants in India.
 Various parts of the plant like seeds, leaves, flowers, bark, and fruit of the plant have some medicinal value, and used in the folk remedy.

 Table of Contents